 OK guys, I think this is one of the best indulgent desserts everrrrr.
 I nearly died when I tasted these vegan chocolate hazelnut cheesecake beauties, made with the almighty Vego Spread.
 Which is basically vegan Nutella but it’s fully organic, a little bit crunchy and wayyyy better!

 Let me just specify two things here:

 Now that’s out of the way, let me tell you about Vego chocolate.
 In case you haven’t discovered it yet, it’s actually the best chocolate in the whole world.
 Bar none.
-Pun totally intended.
+Pun intended.

-It’s vegan, organic, fair trade, gluten free and the creamiest most delicious chocolate ever.
+It’s vegan, organic, fair trade, gluten-free and the creamiest most delicious chocolate ever.
 So as if their chocolate wasn’t enough to rock the vegan world, they have recently come out with a Vego Chocolate Hazelnut Spread.
 And it’s just as amazing.

 I truly think these mini vegan cheesecakes are a recipe that does it justice.
 It’s that good.
 They seriously melt in your mouth.
-Back in my non-vegan days I made an actually Nutella cheesecake, and I swear it was nowhere near as good as these babies.
+Back in my non-vegan days I made an actual Nutella cheesecake, and I swear it was nowhere near as good as these babies.

 Yes, this brand is still a little more costly than its non-vegan counterparts, but it’s sooo worth it.
 As more and more people support ethical brands like this one, not only will the standards of taste and quality be raised, but the price will also come down!